carla-simulator/carla/Docs/core_concepts.md

 # Core concepts

 This page introduces the main features and modules in CARLA.
-Detailed explanations on different subjects can be found in their corresponding page.
+Detailed explanations of the different subjects can be found in their corresponding page.

 In order to learn about the different classes and methods in the API, take a look at the [Python API reference](python_api.md).
 Besides, the [Code recipes](ref_code_recipes.md) reference contains some common code chunks, specially useful during these first steps.